Team-Nando/Tutorial-DERHostingCapacity-0-dss_python/README.md

 The objectives of this tutorial are:
 1. To familiarise with **advanced tools** useful to run distribution network studies involving DER.
 You will be using the programming language Python and the advanced distribution network analysis tool [OpenDSS](https://www.epri.com/pages/sa/opendss), an open source tool developed by the [Electric Power Research Institute (EPRI)](https://www.epri.com) in the US.
 OpenDSS will be used here entirely with Python code thanks to the [dss_python](https://github.com/dss-extensions/dss_python) module developed by researchers at the [University of Campinas](https://www.unicamp.br/unicamp/) in Brazil.
 And, to guide you, all will be done using a notebook on [Jupyter Notebook](https://jupyter.org/).

-2. To interact with the **dss_python module** which replaces using OpenDSS via the COM interface.
-This makes simulations and the handling of data/results much faster as everything will be native to Python.
+2. To interact with the **dss_python module** and show how it replaces using OpenDSS via the COM interface.
+This module makes simulations and the handling of data/results much faster as everything will be native to Python.

 ### New to OpenDSS, Distribution Networks and DER?